-Disorders of sex development encompass a diverse range of conditions that may present in newborns with atypical external genitalia or in adolescents with unusual sexual development during puberty.
-These cases require comprehensive evaluation to:
+Disorders of sex development (also known as differences in sex development or DSD) encompasses a diverse range of conditions that may present in newborns with atypical external genitalia or in adolescents with unusual sexual development during puberty.

 Disorders of sex development can arise from various causes, which include: